Equivalence of inflationary models between the metric and Palatini formulation of scalar-tensor theories: When do identical metric and Palatini actions yield (almost) the same observables?

 the addition of the following non-trivial non-minimal coupling to gravity and non-canonical kinetic function

 where $W(z)$ is the Lambert $W$-function and \mbox{$z=1-\cos \left(\frac{\Phi}{\Phi_0} \right)$}, would generate

 regardless of the adopted gravity formulation.
+Therefore, for $n=1$, the scalar spectral index and the tensor-to-scalar ratio have the following values:

+which are out of the 2$\sigma$ Planck boundaries \cite{Akrami2018}, but still allowed at 3$\sigma$.
 Therefore, if the universe happened to be described by a non-minimal scalar field with model functions \eqref{eq:exAb_V}, \eqref{eq:exAb_A}, \eqref{eq:exAb_B} in action \eqref{eq:action}, the slow-roll parameters would not be able to distinguish whether the underlying theory is metric or Palatini in character.